 The outcome of a response variable might be one of a restricted set of possible values.
 If there are only two possible outcomes, such as a yes or no answer to a question, these responses are called binary responses.
 If there are multiple outcomes, then they are called polytomous responses.
 Some examples include the degree of a disease (mild, medium, severe), preferred districts to live in a city, and so on.
 When the response variable is nominal, there is no natural order among the response variable categories.
 Nominal response models explain and predict the probability that an observation is in each category of a categorical response variable.

-risk of being in one category versus being in the reference category, k,
+explains the relative risk of an observation being in one category versus being in the

-using a linear combination of predictor variables.
-Consequently, the
+reference category k, using a linear combination of predictor